scikit-hep/awkward-0.x/README.rst

 Support for this work was provided by NSF cooperative agreement OAC-1836650 (IRIS-HEP), grant OAC-1450377 (DIANA/HEP) and PHY-1520942 (US-CMS LHC Ops).

-Thanks especially to the gracious help of `awkward-array contributors <https://github.com/scikit-hep/awkward-array/graphs/contributors>`__!
+Thanks especially to the gracious help of `Awkward Array contributors <https://github.com/scikit-hep/awkward-0.x/graphs/contributors>`__!